maximebf/gousse.js/README.md

 ## Routing using gousse-router.js

-Include *gousse-router.js* to use the router or use *gousse-all.js* to get all at once.

 The *RouteChanged* event is automatically dispatched everytime the url changes.
 By default, the router uses the hash part of the url.
-You can however activate the usage of the history api using `router.pushstate()`.
+You can however activate the usage of the [history api](https://developer.mozilla.org/en-US/docs/Web/API/History_API) using `router.pushstate()`.

 The main function `router(routes)` uses `connect('RouteChanged', listeners)` to react on route changes.
 The *routes* argument is an object where keys are route paths and value functions which will receive the (params, state) arguments. *params* is an object containing the parameters of the query string. *state* is only relevant if pushstate is used.